-The SEC Network is made up of over 200 communities around Ireland who are interested in community energy.
+The SEC network is made up of over 200 communities around Ireland who are interested in community energy.
 Some communities have been influencing local energy use for years, while others are thinking about it for the first time.
-The aim of the network is to encourage and support a national movement of SECs in every part of the country.
-Together they want to:
+The aim of the network is to encourage and support a national movement in every part of the country.

 - Get in touch with other communities who have common interests

 - Learn from communities who have conducted local energy projects